Monthly Archives: 2023

 Also, we'd like to mention that this Black Friday & Cyber Monday Sale is almost over.

-New features of Magento 2 SEO Extension (Plus & Extra versions)!
+New features of (Plus & Extra versions)!

 SEO Rule and SEO Crosslink moved to SEO Extra.
 If you bought an SEO extension before 16.11.2023, please contact us to get your free SEO Extra license